GraysonNocera/GraysonNocera/README.md

 - Hi, I’m @GraysonNocera
-- I’m interested in software development and data analysis
+- I’m interested in software engineering
-- I’m currently learning Machine Learning and TensorFlow
 - I’m looking to collaborate on anything!
 - How to reach me - gnocera@purdue.edu